nyxgeek/nyxgeek-rules/README.md

 **AddLinkedInEverywhere_FAST** - slightly smaller version of the above

+**AddLinkedInEverywhere_BASIC** - fastest, most basic ASCII-only version of the above

 **AddPasswordEverywhere** - inserts permutations of 'password' everywhere

 **Add_Password_Everywhere_ALL_LANGUAGES** - inserts 'password' in over 90 languages everywhere